cornwallisna/cw_website/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
 about: Suggest an idea for the CNA Website
-title: ''
+title: 'THIS IS A PUBLIC FORUM, PLEASE DO NOT INCLUDE ANY PERSONAL INFORMATION OR CNA SPECIFIC BUSINESS.'
 labels: ''
 assignees: ''

 ---

-* THIS IS A PUBLIC FORUM, PLEASE DO NOT INCLUDE ANY PERSONAL INFORMATION OR CNA SPECIFIC BUSINESS.

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]